Pests and diseases

 What is it?: Red and black ants are most common in the garden.
 Red ants tend to sting, while black ants are less aggressive.
 New nests are created in late summer.

 Prevention and/or treatment: It is impossible to eliminate ants from a garden, so to some extent you have to learn to live with them.
-There are some actions you can take – encourage their natural predators such as slow worms and frogs, douse the nest with water (boiling, if you prefer), use grease bands on fruit trees; similarly grease greenhouse staging legs, or stand them in a moat of water as ants can’t cross water.
+There are some actions you can take – encourage their natural predators such as slow worms and frogs.
+Water nematode treatments directly onto the nest.
+They don’t kill the ants but cause them to relocate.
+Particularly troublesome nests can be doused with water, and use grease bands on fruit trees; similarly grease greenhouse staging legs, or stand them in a moat of water - as ants can’t cross water.

 What is it?: Aphids are sap-sucking insects that can be found on a very wide range of plants - and in roots, stems and leaves.
 Often known as greenfly or blackfly, they are one of the most common pests.
 They can also carry viruses.